loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 ------------------------------

 - Browse to http://www.alfresco.org/downloads
-- Download the "Alfresco Tomcat Bundle" option
+- Download the "Alfresco JBoss Bundle" option
 - Unzip alfrescoTC.zip in C:\

 This will create a folder 'C:\alfresco'